Albumin and prealbumin

 by Cathy Parkes December 07, 2018 Updated: April 27, 2022

 Normal Albumin and Prealbumin Levels

-When evaluating a patient's nutritional status, be sure to check: albumin (normal range: 3.5-5) and prealbumin levels (normal range 15-36).
+When you are evaluating a patient's nutritional status, you will need to check their albumin and prealbumin levels.

 What is Albumin?

 Albumin is a protein that is made in the liver and then found throughout plasma.
 It helps transport vitamins and nutrients throughout your body and keep fluids in your bloodstream.
 Having good amounts of albumin in the bloodstream is important to fight off infections, prevent muscle loss, and heal faster after surgery or illness.

 What is Prealbumin?